 Spread toasted bread with Basic Avocado Spread (above) and scatter the roasted chickpeas over it.

 Fresh herbs: Chop your favorite herbs and scatter over the avocado toast followed by a sprinkling of hot red pepper flakes.
 Here’s a combination of sliced scallion and sprigs of dill.
 Fresh parsley, cilantro, oregano, and thyme are other possibilities.

 Wilted spinach or arugula: Wilt some rinsed baby spinach or arugula in a skillet.
 Don’t overcook!
 Chop finely and stir into the mashed avocado before spreading on toast.

-Drain well and top Basic Avocado Spread on toast.
+Top toast with Basic Avocado Spread followed by the mushrooms.
 Add a sprinkling of sesame seeds, red pepper flakes, and/or fresh herbs, if you’d like.

 Cocoa-nut butter: I call this “not-ella” because it’s an all-natural and vegan version of the popular chocolate spread.

 Combine 2 teaspoons cocoa or cacao powder, a heaping tablespoon of nut butter, and a tablespoon (or two) of maple or agave syrup with a mashed avocado.
 Work together with the tines of a fork until completely blended.
 Spread on toast and top with banana slices if you’d like.